Understanding your advising team

 Major specific details

-Every CSE student has both a college adviser and a faculty mentor after being admitted to a major — but who serves as your college adviser depends on your department.
+Every CSE student has both a college advisor and a faculty mentor after being admitted to a major — but who serves as your college advisor depends on your department.

 College Academic Advisor and Faculty MentorDepartmental College Advisor and Faculty Mentor